RyanGaudion/Verses-Node/REPORT.md

 This application is only a proof of concept and hence does have limitations, such as its usability on mobile devices.
 The application is not fully mobile responsive and shows strange UI behaviour on smaller devices.

 To improve this application further I would generally improve the UI, including design consistency as well as mobile responsiveness.
-In order to do this have created a new branch in the GitHub Repository to work on the user interface.
+In order to do this, I have created a new branch in the GitHub Repository to work on the user interface.
 These changes won't be deployed with this prototype however you can see below a first draft of the redesigned UI:

 From the application side there is also one improvement I would like to implement.
 Currently the search bar on the history page only searches on text properties of the reading record which does not include the date.
 I would improve the application by either adding the date field to the search index or change the backend logic to recognise date inputs.